-The CCAA Small Grants are for children and young adults with Juvenile Idiopathic Arthritis (JIA) to help with their educational and recreational needs.
-Our grants have helped many children in the past to help them achieve their dreams and aspirations.
+The CCAA Small Grant Awards programme aims to enhance the day to day life of children living with arthritis by funding specific activities, services or materials, to help with their educational and recreational needs.
+Our grants have helped many children in the past to support them achieving their dreams and aspirations.
 We want to help children with JIA to become all they can be and achieve everything they desire, despite the daily suffering they face.

 To support children and young people in their education.
 The grant should not be used to supplement failed support through the educational system, but has been designed to give support in areas that these young people may be disadvantaged in due to their arthritis.